sapherise/NianiOS/Pods/AFNetworking/README.md

 `AFNetworkReachabilityManager` monitors the reachability of domains, and addresses for both WWAN and WiFi network interfaces.

+**Network reachability is a diagnostic tool that can be used to understand why a request might have failed.
+It should not be used to determine whether or not to make a request.**

 #### Shared Network Reachability

 ```objective-c